Associate Professor of Geology, Beloit College

 Post-Beloit:

-Emily is currently undertaking her MS degree in Geology at the University of Wyoming, studying the geochemistry of CO2-fluid-rock interactions.
+Emily completed her MS degree in Geology at the University of Wyoming, studying the geochemistry of CO2-fluid-rock interactions.
+She is currently an environmental geochemist for the National Energy Technology Laboratory.

 2019-2020